Nansen ACCESSIBILITY PLAN 2020 2023

 Welcome to the Nansen Primary School information page for Special Educational Needs and Disability (SEND)

-The Inclusion Manager for Nanse Primary School is Amanda Cross.
+The Inclusion Manager for Nansen Primary School is Amanda Turner.

 You are most welcome to discuss any matters related to SEND.
 Please call the school office on 0121 389 3787 or send an email to email@example.com.
 Please read this information page and look at the links below to learn more about provision for SEND pupils at our school.